 Network Segmentation: Breaking the Cyber Kill Chain

-Recent hacking attacks at Equifax, Target, & Yahoo! have proven that corporations cannot solely rely on network firewalls for data security.
-Hackers spend an average of 200 days conducting reconnaissance on large corporate networks before beginning data theft.
+Hacking attacks at Equifax, Target, & Yahoo! have proven that corporations cannot solely rely on network firewalls for data security.
 When outer network perimeter defenses such as firewalls are breached by hackers, corporations often have few resources available internally that can monitor network traffic and data transfers in real-time to detect hostile or unauthorized lateral activity.

 Network segmentation is now frequently implemented by IT pros to break the cyber kill chain in enterprise data center management, but these methods need to be further augmented by application segregation and fine-grained micro-segmentation of web server processes in order to secure corporate data with a higher degree of defense in live production, especially for high-traffic websites and mobile applications.